How American Dockworkers Fought Apartheid in South Africa

 Forty years ago today, San Francisco dockworkers struck a blow against apartheid by refusing to unload cargo from South Africa.
 That kind of international worker solidarity is badly needed today to end Israeli genocide and apartheid.

 It’s just a few weeks after the most conservative Republican president in a generation convincingly won a second term, causing many to despair.
-Across the ocean from the United States, a country engaged in apartheid was condemned by most of the world’s people and nations, but the pariah nation remained loudly unrepentant and possessed a powerful ally in the White House.
+Across the ocean from the United States, a country engaged in apartheid was condemned by most of the world’s peoples and nations, but the pariah nation remained loudly unrepentant and possessed a powerful ally in the White House.
 Meanwhile, an impressive, increasingly large global movement of people stood in solidarity with those who had suffered generations of violence, injustice, and settler colonialism.

 While this might read like today’s news, the above describes 1984.